samowen62/DeathRaceGame/README.md

 In game thrid person screenshot of the machine on the anti-grav track.

 ##TODO:
-* Add AI (in progress)
+* Tweak AI (in progress)
 * Fog in the distance
-* Add enum class for RacePlayer status
+* signal when all boostPanels/Track are done initializing to start the game (put this in an abstract class)
-* Fix issue with car clipping through track. -> Instead just have taller walls that go under the track a little and not as harshly sloped tracks.
-Create a developers guide for standards like these!
+* Add sound effects and music
-* Orient boost panels with nearest trackPoint's tangent
+* Implement attacking
-* signal when all boostPanels/Track are done initializing to start the game
+* Add health/healing areas & potentially items